 - Finding conserved domains in a sequence

 Bedtool bioinformatics platform is used for genomic testing and analysis purposes.
 The application supports different genome formats like VCF, GTF/GFF, BAM and BED.
-The bioinformatics software for Linux can also be sued for shuffling genomic intervals of different files.
+The bioinformatics software for Linux/UNIX and Windows can also be sued for shuffling genomic intervals of different files.

 Features of Bedtool bioinformatics Software: